asinglebit/gittui/README.md

 **Guita╭** is still a work in progress.
 Some areas that need attention include:

-- 🔧 **Graph rendering adjustments** – commits and branches may not always display perfectly in complex histories.
 - 🧪 **Testing** – many parts of the app are experimental and require thorough testing, especially on large repositories.
-- 🔑 **Authentication experience** – handling SSH/HTTPS credentials could be smoother.
+- 🔑 **Authentication experience** – handling SSH/HTTPS credentials could be customizable.

 Use it with caution, and feel free to report issues or contribute improvements!